dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/honggfuzz/README.md

 Honggfuzz is a command-line security fuzzing tool.
 It supplies and modifies input to test programs to detect and log crashes.

-Some of the capabilities for hongfuzz includes support for strategies such as feedback-driven and evolutionary style fuzzing.
+Some of the capabilities for honggfuzz includes support for strategies such as feedback-driven and evolutionary style fuzzing.

-A major benefit that hongfuzz provides is that it provides multi-process and multi-threaded capabilities  with no requirements for additional fuzzing instances.
+A major benefit of honggfuzz is that it provides multi-process and multi-threaded capabilities with no requirements for additional fuzzing instances.
 The fuzzing corpus is automatically shared and improved between all fuzzing processes.

 ## Usage Breakdown